Catholic Church and Nazi Germany during World War II: Eastern Europe

-In November 1941 Bishop Sapieha requested explicitly that Pius speak out against Nazi atrocities.
-According to Lucas, the pope's "silence" led some Polish Catholics to conclude that the Vatican was unconcerned and there was even talk of cutting off allegiance to Rome.
-Pius alluded vaguely to atrocities at Easter 1941 and Cardinal Secretary of State Luigi Maglione explained to the Polish ambassador to the Holy See that Pius spoke in veiled words, but had Poland in mind.
+In November 1941, Bishop Sapieha requested explicitly for Pius to speak out against Nazi atrocities.
+According to Lucas, the pope's "silence" led some Polish Catholics to conclude that the Vatican was unconcerned, and there was even talk of cutting off allegiance to Rome.
+Pius alluded vaguely to atrocities on Easter 1941, and Cardinal Secretary of State Luigi Maglione explained to the Polish Ambassador to the Holy See that Pius spoke in veiled words but had Poland in mind.
 The policy was intended to spare Poles from greater atrocities.
-Word came later from Poland objecting to this, but it would be used again, during the Holocaust itself.
+Word came later from Poland objecting to that but would be used again, during the Holocaust itself.

 Catholic religious fervour was a feature of the 1944 Warsaw Uprising.
-General Antoni Chruściel issued instructions on how front-line troops could continue to continue religious observance.
-Clergy were involved on many levels—as chaplains to military units, or tending to the ever-increasing wounded and dying.
+General Antoni Chruściel issued instructions on how frontline troops could continue to continue religious observance.
+Clergy were involved on many levels: as chaplains to military units, or tending to the ever-increasing wounded and dying.
 "Nuns of various orders", wrote Davies, "acted as universal sisters of mercy and won widespread praise.
 Mortality among them higher than among most categories of civilians.
 When captured by the SS, they aroused a special fury, which frequently ended in rape or butchery".
 According to Davies, the Catholic religion was an integral component of the struggle.